 This year, 2016, marks the 30th anniversary of the most catastrophic fire of a library building in the U.S. It occurred at our Central Library.

-Taking that as the dire warning it was, the city began preparations as early as 1978 to protect the building and in 1980 and 1981, installed alarm systems, and committed the Los Angeles City Fire Department (LAFD) to do regular drills and practices to insure that first responses would be swift and complete.
+Taking that as the dire warning it was, the city began preparations as early as 1978 to protect the building and in 1980 and 1981, installed alarm systems and committed the Los Angeles City Fire Department (LAFD) to do regular drills and practices to ensure that first responses would be swift and complete.

 The planning paid off.